moorepants/learn-multibody-dynamics/generalized-forces.rst

    :align: center

    Four particles attached by massless links making up a 3 link planar simple pendulum.
+The top particle is fixed in :math:`N`.
+If the generalized coordinates :math:`q_1,q_2,q_3` represent the angles of the three pendulums then three generalized speeds could be defined as :math:`u_i=\dot{q}_i` for :math:`i=1,\ldots,3`.

 Partial Velocities
 ==================

 Recall that all translational and angular velocities of a multibody system can be written in terms of the generalized speeds.
-These velocities can be expressed uniquely as linear functions of the generalized speeds.
-For a holonomic system with :math:`n` degrees of freedom any velocity or angular velocity can be written as:
+These velocities can be expressed uniquely as linear functions of the generalized speeds, by definition.
+For a holonomic system with :math:`n` degrees of freedom any translational velocity or angular velocity can be written as ([Kane1985]_, pg.
+XX):

 .. math::
    :label: eq-holonomic-partial-velocities